 Consider creating a space in your bathroom that tells your mind and body these 5-15 minutes are for your wellbeing, by making sure the room is comfortably warm or perhaps using your favorite essential oils for relaxation or energization.
 Even just placing a flower from your yard in a vase, or including a special momento on your sink counter can create a personalized feeling of healing.

-While there is a ton of information online about Abhyanga, do not hesitate to reach out to us with any questions or feedback.
-Have you tried this self care practice?
+While there is a ton of information online about Abhyanga and Ayurvedic oil massages, do not hesitate to reach out to us with any questions or feedback.
+Have you tried this self-care practice?
 We’d love to hear your experience with it or tips for others who want to give it a try.